 Safe and Easy-To-Use

 With its sixth generation design, the MiniFlex XRD system maintains usability through a simple yet powerful design.
-Its compact, fail-safe radiation enclosure and incident beam variable slit is designed to ensure safety during operations.
+Its compact, fail-safe radiation enclosure and incident beam variable slit are designed to ensure safety during operations.
 Additionally, the MiniFlex XRD system allows manual or computer-generated processes, extending its use and applicability to more areas.

 MiniFlex XRD History